The editorial team

 Esther Scholtes obtained a Research Master Arts and Culture (cum laude) from Leiden University in 2019 with a focus on film, photography and cartography.
 She currently works as a cataloguer of photographs for the project Prentenkabinet Online at the Rijksmuseum Amsterdam.

 Lisa Marie Sneijder is a design researcher, writer and curator and is a graduate from the MA Design Cultures at the Vrije Universiteit in Amsterdam and the MA Curating Contemporary Design (in partnership with the Design Museum) at Kingston University London.
-Her current academic interests focus on 1960-70s countercultural design and on curatorial activism.
+Lisa currently works at the Design Academy Eindhoven and her interests focus on 1960-70s countercultural design and curatorial activism.

-Manuela Zammit is currently following the ResMa Critical Studies in Art & Culture at Vrije Universiteit, Amsterdam.
+Manuela Zammit is graduated from the ResMa Critical Studies in Art & Culture at Vrije Universiteit, Amsterdam.
 She also holds a MFA in Contemporary Curating from Manchester Metropolitan University.

 Kunstlicht is designed by Corine van der Wal.